 It's always fun to add creativity into the mix and because this basket is so simple to make, you may decide to add decorative elements.

 - Beads: Large wooden beads can be added to your basket.
 How to add them?
 Before starting work, slip beads onto your twine.
 It might not hurt to add extra beads because as you work your rounds, you might decide to incorporate more beads.
 When you come to an area where you want to add a bead, slide it along your jute strand and work it into your design.
 When you've finished your basket, you can easily remove any leftover beads from the end of your twine strand.

 - Feathers: Feathers can add to the look of a basket.
-These could be attached to the outside with fabric glue.
+These could be attached to the outside with fabric glue or sewn on.

-- Fancy Stitches: Why not add a favorite crochet stitch into a round or two of your basket to create interesting texture.
+- Fancy Stitches: A favorite crochet stitch can be incorporated into a round or two of your basket to create an interesting look.

 If you plan on making a number of baskets, I would recommend purchasing larger skeins of twine.
 The smaller skeins, such as you find at a hardware store, are more expensive, and if you have to buy a number of them to complete a project, this adds up.